 Apart from the above, the owner of the work is always the author himself.
-In practice, the rights to the works created under the contract in question must be transferred to the employer, client, etc., who acquire the copyrights derivatively.
+In practice, the rights to the works created under a contract must be transferred to the employer, client, etc., who acquire the copyrights derivatively.
 In the absence of an explicit provision, the theory of purpose transfer takes effect as a rule of interpretation, according to which only those rights are transferred to the employer, etc. which are necessary for the fulfilment of the contract.